Pennsylvania Alimony Attorneys Protecting Your Best Interests

 Experienced in negotiating and litigating alimony agreements

-When determining whether or not alimony should be granted, how much should be awarded and for how long it should continue, Pennsylvania judges carefully appraise a couple’s length of marriage, their standard of living during the marriage, the relative income of each individual and the needs of each spouse.
+When determining whether or not alimony should be granted, how much should be awarded and for how long it should continue, Pennsylvania Judges carefully appraise a couple’s length of marriage, their standard of living during the marriage, the relative income of each individual and the needs of each spouse.
 Retaining an alimony attorney can help you convince the court that you need support, and thus increase the chance that alimony will be awarded.
-Alternatively, we can also work to convince the judge that your ex-spouse does not need spousal support, or needs less than he or she asked for.
+Alternatively, we can also examine and present the need for spousal support / alimony.

 Working for your peace of mind

-At Cheryl A. McCallin, our attorneys represent clients who are seeking alimony as well as those who would be required to pay it.
+At McCallin Law, LLC, our attorneys represent clients who are seeking alimony as well as those who would be required to pay it.
 Our clients are often concerned about whether they are required to pay alimony if their circumstances change.
 Others come to us if they are not receiving the alimony payments specified by the agreement.
 We can help you present evidence to the court as to why the amount you pay should be decreased or request that the court properly enforce the alimony agreement.